 - Thermometer: A thermometer that is placed at bird level is crucial in order to keep your brooder the necessary temperature for the health and safety of your birds.
 Your brooder temperature should be 85-90 degrees for the first week decreasing by 10 degrees each week for their first three weeks of life.
 At this point, they will not need supplemental heat, as long as they are in a 70-degree climate controlled environment.

-- Goslings: Start goslings off with an 18-20% waterfowl starter feed for the first 3-4 weeks and then switch them to a 16% waterfowl grower feed going forward.
+- Start waterfowl off with a 22% waterfowl starter feed for the first 0-2 weeks and then switch them to an 18-19% waterfowl grower feed until they are laying age.

 - If waterfowl feed is not available, you may use an unmedicated chick equivalent.